cloudscribe/cloudscribe/README.md

 ##### Planned Features:
 * Implement options for Security Questions and Answers [per OWASP guidelines](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet)
+* Implement tracking of password hash history to support scenarios where re-using old passwords is not allowed
 * MongoDB Support - I am interested in trying to implement the data repositories with MongoDB and would welcome help with that.
 * Localization Support - waiting for runtime and tooling support which may be in rc2 of ASP.NET Core
 * Caching - memory  cache and distributed cache options